hosuaa/tech258_git/README.md

 via the website, as well as connect your local repos via HTTPS or SSH or even using the GitHub Desktop GUI.
 Some other examples of git servers include GitLab and BitBucket.

-## Distributed workflow - Local to remote
+## Distributed workflow - Existing Local to remote

 ![image](images/git_workflow_distributed.png)